emmawalshdev/The-Book-bar/testing.md

         - Confirm that the review information is correctly aligned with the mongodb data.
         - Confirm that the date is included.

-    - For 'admin' user or the content creator:
+    - For the 'admin' user or the content creator:
         - Confirm that the Edit button is present behind the review card.
         - Click on the Edit button, confirm navigation to the Edit review page.